What are the most important things to know about Symfi Lo?

 - If you have any other medical conditions.

 - If you are pregnant or plan to become pregnant.
 Talk to your health care provider about the risks and benefits of taking Symfi Lo during pregnancy.
-For more information on the use of Symfi Lo during pregnancy, please refer to the Recommendations for the Use of Antiretroviral Drugs in Pregnant Women with HIV Infection and Interventions to Reduce Perinatal HIV Transmission in the United States.
+For more information on the use of Symfi Lo during pregnancy, please refer to the Recommendations for the Use of Antiretroviral Drugs During Pregnancy and Interventions to Reduce Perinatal HIV Transmission in the United States.

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Symfi Lo may affect the way other medicines or products work, and other medicines or products may affect how Symfi Lo works.
 Taking Symfi Lo together with certain medicines or products may cause serious side effects.